yodertv/Reminders/README.md

 Reminders
 =========

-Credit to Angular, Bootstrap, Express, Glyphicons, Node, Mongodb, and Passport.
+Credit to Angular, Bootstrap, Express, Glyphicons, Node, MongoDB, and Passport.
-Hosted by Vercel, Google APIs, and [Atlas](https://cloud.mongodb.com).
+Hosted by Vercel, Google APIs, and [MongoDB Atlas](https://cloud.mongodb.com).

-This cloud hosted [Reminders App](https://reminders-ashen.vercel.app) manages a user defined set of task lists.
+This SaaS [Reminders App](https://reminders-ashen.vercel.app) manages a user defined set of task lists.
 I use it instead of the weekly paper task lists that I used to keep.
 This will likely be more interesting as an example of a fully working cloud hosted three tier application with make scripts and deployment instructions written entirely in Java Script and HTML.

 ![alt text](./lib/img/RemindersApp.png "Reminder App")